psFried/dgen/README.md

 ### Build

 pgen is built with [Rust](https://www.rust-lang.org/), and requires version 1.26 or later.
 Just a simple `cargo build --release` is all it takes to get a release binary.
+The build is currently tested only on OSX and GNU/Linux, but the intent is to start testing on Windows as well soon™️.

 ### Stability